 - How Floodplains Are Mapped

 - Key Terms

-The amount of water in the stream changes constantly, but every year or two, high stream flows will exceed the capacity of the channel and water will flow over the banks onto the adjacent land.
-A stream in good condition should experience many smaller floods and fewer larger floods.
+The amount of water in the stream changes constantly, but every year or two, high flows will exceed the capacity of the channel and water will flow over the banks onto the adjacent land.
+A stream in good condition should experience many such smaller floods and fewer larger floods.
 In areas that get routinely flooded during the growing season very specific kinds of shrubs and trees will be able to survive.

 The National Flood Insurance Program (NFIP) is set up around a specific size flood with a one percent chance each year.
 This size event is known as the “base flood” of the NFIP and forms the basis of the insurance program.
-The event is identified on Flood Insurance Rate Maps as Zone A, AE, A1- A30, or AO.
+The extent of this flood event is identified on Flood Insurance Rate Maps as Zone A, AE, A1- A30, or AO.
 Along some rivers with detailed studies the extent of the 0.2% (or 500 year flood) may be identified.

 When a lake is in flood stage the water will extend beyond the normal banks onto adjacent low areas.
-The effect of lake shore flooding can also be increased by waves and sometimes by the gradual rocking of the water (seiche) across the extent of the lake after a storm front.
+The effect of lake shore flooding can also be increased by waves and sometimes by the gradual sloshing of the water (seiche) across the extent of the lake after a storm front.